Taliban to hold meeting in Norway next week | Politics

 - Denmark

-A Taliban delegation will travel to Norway for talks with the Norwegian government, meeting with representatives of the Norwegian authorities and several allied countries but also with civil society activists and human rights defenders from Afghanistan.
+A Taliban delegation plans to travel to Norway next week for talks with the Norwegian government and several allied countries, as well as meetings with civil society activists and human rights defenders from Afghanistan.
 The Norwegian Foreign Ministry said Friday that it has invited representatives of the Taliban to Oslo from Jan.
 23 to Jan.
-25. The statement didn't say which other countries would take part in the meeting.

-Norwegian Foreign Minister Anniken Huitfeldt said that "we are extremely concerned about the serious situation in Afghanistan."
-She said there is "a full-scale humanitarian catastrophe for millions of people'' in the country.

-She stressed that the meeting was "not a legitimation or recognition of the Taliban.
-But we must talk to those who in practice govern the country today."
-"We cannot let the political situation lead to an even worse humanitarian catastrophe," she said.
+25. Norwegian newspaper VG said special representatives from the United States, Germany, Britain, France, Italy and the European Union were expected to take part.
+The ministry did not comment on the newspaper's report.
+Norwegian Foreign Minister Anniken Huitfeldt stressed that the visit was “not a legitimation or recognition of the Taliban.
+But we must talk to those who in practice govern the country today.” ”We are extremely concerned about the serious situation in Afghanistan,” Huitfeldt said, noting that economic and political conditions have created “a full-scale humanitarian catastrophe for millions of people” facing starvation in the country.

+The acting foreign minister, Amir Khan Muttaqi, will lead the Taliban delegation to Norway.
+The trip would be the first time since the Taliban took over the country in August that their representatives have held official meetings in Europe.
+Earlier, they travelled to Russia, Iran, Qatar, Pakistan, China and Turkmenistan.
+Zabihullah Mujahid, the Afghan deputy culture and information minister, said Muttaqi expects to hold separate meetings with the US delegation and bilateral talks with European representatives.
+The rights of women and girls in Afghanistan are likely to feature prominently in the talks, along with the West's recurring demand for the Taliban administration to share power with Afghanistan's minority ethnic and religious groups.
+Muttaqi told The Associated Press in a rare interview in December that his government was committed to education for girls and women.
+Deputy culture minister Mujahid told the AP on Saturday that the new Afghan rulers aimed to have schools open for girls and women in late March, after the Afghan new year.
+Education for girls currently is restricted beyond seventh grade in all but 10 provinces.
+In the capital, Kabul, private universities and high schools have continued to operate uninterrupted.
+Most are small, and the classes have always been segregated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)